awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-ssm-maintenancewindowtask.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `LoggingInfo`  <a name="cfn-ssm-maintenancewindowtask-logginginfo"></a>
-Information about an Amazon S3 bucket to write task\-level logs to\.
+Information about an Amazon S3 bucket to write Run Command task\-level logs to\.
  `LoggingInfo` has been deprecated\.
-To specify an Amazon S3 bucket to contain logs, instead use the `OutputS3BucketName` and `OutputS3KeyPrefix` options in the `TaskInvocationParameters` structure\.
-For information about how Systems Manager handles these options for the supported maintenance window task types, see [AWS Systems Manager MaintenanceWindowTask TaskInvocationParameters](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-ssm-maintenancewindowtask-taskinvocationparameters.html)\.
+To specify an Amazon S3 bucket to contain logs for Run Command tasks, instead use the `OutputS3BucketName` and `OutputS3KeyPrefix` options in the `TaskInvocationParameters` structure\.
+For information about how Systems Manager handles these options for the supported maintenance window task types, see [AWS::SSM::MaintenanceWindowTask MaintenanceWindowRunCommandParameters](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-ssm-maintenancewindowtask-maintenancewindowruncommandparameters.html)\.
 *Required*: No
 *Type*: [LoggingInfo](aws-properties-ssm-maintenancewindowtask-logginginfo.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)